[?] Subscribe To

 The employee had no idea or training in this area and it was clearly beyond the scope of his job description.
 His job description was a computer operator!
 It also could’ve posed a safety hazard to the employee and those around him.

-My fellow employees here’s a tip!
-A lot of businesses have managers who have little or no training conducting an employee performance evaluation.
 Writing employee performance as a way of rating workers is also lacking in many company supervisors.
 Employees who educate themselves in how employee performance appraisals work are more confident about taking them.

 The personnel departments are not typically used by managers to help do their employee reviews.